What "How to Train Your Dragon" Teaches Us About Our Emotions

 Our emotions were never the problem.
 Fighting our emotions is the problem.

-When we stop fighting and start understanding, we get our lives back.
+When we stop fighting and start listening, we get our lives back.